fernandovldrs/fernandovldrs.github.io/_posts/2023-09-02-readout-opt.md

 How to know which sections of the signal carry more or less information about the qubit?
 It is not too complicated.
 The signal goes through a trajectory in phase space as a function of time, and the path changes whether the qubit is in $\ket{0}$ or $\ket{1}$.

 To get the trajectory of the signal, we first calculate its complex envelope.
-The envelope (figure on the left) is a sequence of complex numbers that describe the path in phase space (figure on the right).
+The envelope (figure on the left) is essentially the downconversion of the signal by the frequency $\omega_{IF}$, and is also a sequence of complex numbers that describe the path in phase space (figure on the right).
 {% include image.liquid url="/assets/readout-opt_envelope.png" description="Figure 1: Example of probe signal to be analyzed." %}

-The envelope is essentially the downconversion of the signal by the frequency $\omega_{IF}$.
 In the next section, we go through the calculation step-by-step.

+## Obtaining the signal envelopes